ezejiofor/PROJECT_3-/georgeproject3.md

 To deploy a simple To-Do application that creates To-Do lists

-**Install Node.js with the command:** sudo apt-get install -y nodejs
+**Install Node.js with the command:**
+"sudo apt-get install -y nodejs"

 ## Application Code Setup
 **Create a new directory for your To-Do project:** : mkdir Todo